davidcphoto/zfile/README.md

 ## Release Notes

-### 2.0.0
+### 1.1.0

-Fixed the previous selected copybooks bug.
+- Fixed the previous selected copybooks bug.
-Alow to move between cells with arrows.
+- (Hex)decimal on/of switch
-Visual updated to a cleaner look.
+- Visual updated to a cleaner look.

 ### 1.0.1